Operational Tips

 Procedure

-1. On the Group Policy screen, select the policy to be used for the operation and set the “Allow password logon” setting to enable.
+2. On the Group Policy screen, select the policy to be used for the operation and set Logon to authenticator-less account.

-2. The end user logs on to the PC with a password and is assigned an authenticator in the configuration tool.
+3. The end user logs on to the PC with a password and is assigned an authenticator.

 If the local account is common (one) for all end users